A Certain Magical Index: Other media

 A manga adaptation of The Circumstance Leading to a Simple Killer Princess' Marriage Was a Certain Magical Heavy Zashiki Warashi was serialized on Monthly Shōnen Gangan from February 12 to October 10, 2015.
 The first tankōbon volume was published on November 21, 2015, and the final volume on December 22.
-A manga adaptation of A Certain Magical Virtual-On began publication on ASCII Media Works' Monthly Denplay Comic magazine from March 10, 2018, to June 26, 2019, with a total of three tankōbon volumes.
+A manga adaptation of A Certain Magical Virtual-On began publication in ASCII Media Works' Monthly Denplay Comic magazine from March 10, 2018, to June 26, 2019, with a total of three tankōbon volumes.

 The series is featured in Dengeki Gakuen RPG: Cross of Venus for the Nintendo DS, with Index appearing as a supporting character.
 The series was also adapted into Bushiroad's Weiß Schwarz collectible card game, which was released on April 24, 2010.
 Index also makes a cameo appearance in the Oreimo PSP game.
 Sega's Dengeki Bunko: Fighting Climax brings Mikoto Misaka as a playable character, while Toma Kamijo and Accelerator are assist characters.
 Sega and Dengeki Bunko later collaborated to develop A Certain Magical Virtual-On for the PlayStation 4 and PlayStation Vita, which was released on February 15, 2018.
 Toma, Mikoto, Accelerator, Kuroko Shirai, and Kazari Uiharu appear as playable characters in Dengeki Bunko: Crossing Void, a 2018 mobile game developed by 91Act and Sega.